AHeroicLlama/Mappalachia/Docs/Developer/Preprocessor.md

 If errors are found in either step they are outputted to the console at the end.
 The errors are also written to the file `BuildOutputs\Errors.txt`.
 These must be addressed before continuing.

 ### Next steps
-Now the database has been assembled and validated, you can optionally [extract map icons](IconGeneration.md), [render map backgrounds](BackgroundRendering.md), or move to [development and deployment of the GUI itself](GUI.md).
+Now the database has been assembled and validated, you can optionally [extract map icons](IconGeneration.md), [render map backgrounds](BackgroundRendering.md), or move to [development of the GUI itself](GUI.md).